Jean Smart Biography

 Date of Birth: September 13, 1951

-Married to Designing Women co-star Richard Gilliland since 1987, the couple have two children, an adult son named Connor, and an adopted daughter, Bonnie Kathleen.
+Married to Designing Women co-star Richard Gilliland since 1987, the couple have two children, an adult son named Connor, and a daughter, Bonnie Kathleen.